ChatCoders/shale-services/README.md

 shale's behavior is tunable using modules and a highly detailed configuration file.
 Almost all behavior can be changed at deployment time just by editing the configuration.

-If you are running this code from Git, you should read GIT-Access for instructions on how to fully check out the shale tree, as it is spread across many repositories.
+If you are running this code from Git, you should run `git submodule update --init`

 ## Basic build instructions for the impatient